PeteSutcliffe/PeteSutcliffe.github.io/_drafts/2018-09-05-create-public-webserver.md

 ```

 The ami I've specified is for an AWS Linux 2 instance, note that amis are region-specific so you might need to change this.
 We add the security group to our instance using the vpc_security_group_ids property.
 Note that this is an array so multiple groups could be associated.
+Set the key name to the one created in the first step.

 We're putting the instance in our public subnet so it should get a public ip address by default.
 This will be useful to know so let's add it to outputs.tf: